informal-org/informal/appy/templates/docs/tutorial.md

     "Computer": "beep boop bop beep"
 ```

-You can access a map by a key or a list of keys.
+Just like list indexing, you can access a map by a key or a list of keys.
 ```ruby
 greetings["English"]
 # "Hello!"